nodejs/TSC/Moderation-Policy.md

   * A new post within the original thread, or
   * A new issue within the private nodejs/moderation repository.
-* Moderation of Posts authored by non-Collaborators may result in those non-Collaborators being Banned temporarily or permanently from further participation in the Node.js GitHub organization.
+* Moderation of Posts authored by non-Collaborators may result in those non-Collaborators being Banned temporarily or indefinitely from further participation in the Node.js GitHub organization.
-* In the case where a GitHub Account appears to have been created with no intention to collaborate in good faith, swift actions may be taken without following the above procedures including: removing Posts, Banning permanently, and reporting accounts to GitHub.
+* In the case where a GitHub Account appears to have been created with no intention to collaborate in good faith, swift actions may be taken without following the above procedures including: removing Posts, Banning indefinitely, and reporting accounts to GitHub.

 Note that Moderating non-Collaborator posts can often lead to retaliation or escalation of inappropriate behavior by the individual whose post is being